Top 20 Must Dos in The Coromandel

 3. Walk The Pinnacles

-A stunning 3-hour walk to the base of the craggy Pinnacles traverses through groves of nikau palms, huge rata trees, and across streams and swing-bridges.
+A stunning 3-hour walk to the base of the craggy Pinnacles summit traverses groves of nikau palms, huge rata trees, and across streams and swing-bridges.

 4. Cycle the Hauraki Rail Trail

-Art, engineering and nature combine in an innovative train journey through kauri plantings and impressive man made features.
+Art, engineering and nature combine in an innovative train journey through kauri plantings and impressive man-made features.
+Fly above the native forest on 8 ziplines with CoroZip.

 6. The Waterworks

 The Waterworks is a completely unique interactive experience that showcases the best of quirky Kiwi ingenuity.
-A must for all fun-loving folks of all ages
+A must for fun-loving folks of all ages.

 8. Take the Homegrown Food Trail